 Our Atlanta product liability lawyers understand that you only have one chance at seeking compensation for your injuries.
 We are committed to doing everything possible to ensure that your one shot at counts.

-If you believe we might be able to assist you with a product liability claim, please contact us whenever you are ready to discuss it.
+If you believe we might be able to assist you with a product liability claim, please contact our Atlanta personal injury lawyers, whenever you are ready to discuss it.
 Talking to us is free, confidential, and without further obligations.

 What Is Product Liability?